 Should I visit Chattanooga or Shenandoah National Park?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Located on the Tennessee River near the border of the U.S. state of Georgia, Chattanooga is Tennessee's fourth largest city and a major transportation hub.
 The city has received national recognition for the renaissance of its once dilapidated downtown and redevelopment of its riverfront, including the restoration of the historic Walnut Street Bridge.

 One of the most visited destinations in the eastern part of the United States, Shenandoah National Park attracts over a million people each year for its beautiful mountain scenery, abundant wildlife, and vibrant colors in the autumn months.
 Established in 1935, it is the largest fully protected area in the mid-Appalachian region.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Chattanooga is $182, while the average daily cost in Shenandoah National Park is $125.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Chattanooga and Shenandoah National Park in more detail.

 Looking for a hotel in Chattanooga or Shenandoah National Park?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.